yactouat/SWS_waste-sorter/README.md

 ## Contribution guidelines

-feel free to use this project as a base for your own projects, but please follow these guidelines:

 dear past, present, and future contributors, you have my many thanks, but:

 - please use comments to explain your code, even if it's obvious to you, it might not be to someone else